Deathwatch (comics)

 Deathwatch is a character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a demonic supervillain and enemy of the third Ghost Rider, Danny Ketch.

 Publication history

 Deathwatch first appeared in Ghost Rider vol. 3 #1 and was created by Howard Mackie and Javier Saltares.
+He has appeared in or has been mentioned in New Avengers, Siege, the 2007 Thor run, Web of Spider-Man, Two Brothers: A Ghost Rider Family Road Trip, Infamous Iron Man, and The Invincible Iron Man series.